 Forty years later, in 2013, childfree authors and bloggers Laura Carroll, Marcia Drut-Davis, Patricia Pedraza-Nafziger, Amy and Lance Blackstone got together and brought back this “Day” as an annual recognition of amazing childfree people and their lives, and as a wonderful way to foster the acceptance of the childfree choice in today’s society.

-Now on its way to five years running, please join us!
+Now on its way to six years running, please join us!